-A step by step guide for managing supplier relationships using Microsoft Outlook and OneNote.
+A step by step guide for managing supplier relationships using Microsoft Outlook and one of best note taking apps available - OneNote.

 Whilst I am sure you are familiar with the email, calendar, contacts and tasks functionality of Outlook and the basic note taking features of OneNote - but did you know that these systems can be seamlessly integrated to create a powerful tool for managing any supplier or service provider relationship?